 If you are a citizen of a country outside the EU, you cannot stay in an EU country without authorisation.
 If you do, you will be in an irregular situation and must leave the EU.

 There are EU-wide rules that set out minimum standards and procedures for the return of irregular migrants to their home countries, or in some cases to other non-EU countries.
-These rules apply in 26 EU countries (all but Ireland and the United Kingdom), as well as in four non-EU countries (Iceland, Liechtenstein, Norway and Switzerland).
+These rules apply in 26 EU countries (all but Ireland), as well as in four non-EU countries (Iceland, Liechtenstein, Norway and Switzerland).

 On this page you will find out what to expect if you are found to be staying in one of these countries without permission.